 Choosing a Pneumatic Conveying System: Pressure or Vacuum

-Pressure systems introduce compressed air at the system inlet in order to push the material through the piping; vacuum systems apply a vacuum at the delivery end in order to pull the material through the piping.
+Pneumatic conveyors can utilize either a pressure system that introduces compressed air at the system inlet in order to push the material through the piping or a vacuum at the delivery end in order to pull the material through the piping.
 Pressure and vacuum systems can be used for dense (high pressure/ low velocity) or dilute (low pressure/high velocity) phase operation.

 Dense phase conveying systems have a low air-to-material ratio.
 Velocities are below the saltation level, the critical velocity at which particles fall from suspension in the pipe.
 Dense phase systems, therefore, move the material through the piping in batches, with discrete dunes or plugs of material separated by pockets of air.
 Valving systems can be adjusted to reduce the air pockets.

 Dillute phase conveying systems have a high air-tomaterial ratio.
 In this type of system, the material is most often fluidized, or suspended in the air flow, and moves at relatively high velocities depending on the particle size and density.
 Dilute phase systems usually deliver the material continuously.
 Material is constantly supplied at the pickup point and is conveyed to the receiver without interruption.

 The basic components of a pressure system are a rotary air lock feeder valve, a high pressure air compressor system or a low-pressure positive displacement blower or fan to serve as the power source.
 A pressure vessel, the conveying line, and the receiver make-up the balance of the system.
 Systems using high-pressure compressed air, operate with pressures above 15 psig, usually with a beginning pressure of about 45 psig and an ending pressure near atmospheric pressure.
 Low-pressure displacement blowers or fans supply a beginning pressure below 15 psig and an ending pressure near atmospheric pressure.